I’m Susannah Straughan: writer, editor and fan of all things mid-century.

 The Graduate remains one of my favourite movies and you can read my review on my main blog.
 The Taft Hotel will mainly cover books, design, music and people from – and inspired by – the decade that gave us The Beatles, The Byrds, the James Bond films, Belle de Jour and the beehive hairdo.

-Please feel free to get in touch if you have any questions about any of my posts.
+Please get in touch if you have any questions about any of my posts or suggestions for future blogs.

 Thanks for stopping by!